honglu2875/hironaka-experiments/small-net-scaling-up/README.md

 I scaled up gradually to 10 layers.
 For each network architecture I tried 3 different batch sizes: 256, 1024, 8192.

+# Take away:
+- The sweet spot of batch size seems to be 256.
+I think the reason was that perhaps sample with repeating data (bootstraping) is harmful.
+For higher batch sizes, the replay buffer does not have enough data points (initial rollout 100 x max step 20).
+In the extreme case, when batch size is 8196, which is more than the initial sample (< 2000).
+The roll out happens in average 1 per step (400 step delay, 20 games x 20 steps) which is also slow.
+Higher batch size might work, but higher rollout will be necessary.

 **Warning**: Every set-up was only run once due to resources restrictions.
 Models may be sensitive to random seeds and conclusions need to be drawn with care across multiple set-ups.

 # 2 layer: